mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Pre-Autoconversion Migration Procedure

-**NOTE:** We recommend waiting until March 2025 or later for Serverless instances to autoconvert.

-In early 2025, a UI-based migration tool will be released to assist you in migrating your workload prior to the autoconversion.
+**NOTE:** In early 2025, a UI-based tool will be released to assist you in migrating your workloads from Serverless instances to Dedicated clusters.
+This tool will ensure correct migration and you will not need to change connection strings.
+There will be some downtime while using this tool.

 To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

 ### Post-Autoconversion Migration Procedure

+**NOTE:** Auto-conversion from Serverless to Dedicated will cause downtime and workload disruption.
+This guide is only valid after the auto-conversion is done.

 Given your Serverless Instance doesn't fit the constraints of a Flex cluster, it will automatically convert in March 2025 into a Dedicated cluster in Atlas, retaining all data.

 The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure: